praffn/static-site-boilerplate/README.md

   Builds the project into the `/dist` directory and watches for changes.
 Not optimized, but quicker.

 * `npm run start` <br>
   Starts a development server running on `localhost:8080` serving the built `/dist` directory.
 Watches for changes and automatically reloads.
-Built files are not optimizes.
+Built files are not optimized.

 ## Be nice and lint!